 Cookies and Personal Information that is collected automatically:

-For further information about cookies and how to disable them please go to the Information Commissioner’s webpage on cookies: http://www.allaboutcookies.org/manage-cookies/.
+- For further information about cookies and how to disable them please go to the Information Commissioner’s webpage on cookies: https://www.allaboutcookies.org/manage-cookies/.

 Personal Information provided by you:

-Personal information provided by third parties:
+Personal information provided by, or obtained from, third parties:

-Occasionally we may receive information about you from other sources (such as Estate Agents), which we may add to the information we already hold about you in order to help us provide our products and services to you.
+Occasionally we may receive information about you from other sources (such as estate agents), which we may add to the information we hold already about you in order to help us provide our products and services to you.

 Uses of your information: